gamemann/gamemann/README.md

 ![](https://komarev.com/ghpvc/?username=gamemann&label=Views&color=116262)

-If you want to reach out, you may do so using the following.
+If you want to reach out, you may do so using the following 🙂
 * GitHub discussions [here](https://github.com/gamemann/gamemann/discussions/categories/reach-out).
 * Email (my email is listed on the profile for those logged into GitHub).
 * Discord.
 My tag is **christiano#1190**.